RedRaptor10/tier-maker/README.md

 - Generate tier list image for download

 ## Configuration
-1. Add item images to `/images/items` and background images to `/images/backgrounds`.
+1. Add item images to `/images/items` and background images to `/images/backgrounds` folders.
    - *Note: Item image sizes should be consistent.
 Backgrounds should have a regular and `-thumb` version.*
 2. Modify *tier-maker.css* `--initial-item-height` and `--initial-item-width` with the item images' height and width (px).
 3. Modify *tier-maker.js* defaults: (most are self-explanatory)